-On April 4, 2017, the federal district court for the District of Nevada directed the BLM to supplement its findings for the land withdrawals in Nevada.
+On March 31, 2017, the federal district court for the District of Nevada directed BLM and USFS to supplement their findings for the land withdrawals in Nevada.

 On June 7, 2017, Department of the Interior (DOI) Secretary Zinke issued Order No. 3353, “Greater Sage-grouse Conservation and Cooperation with Western States,” initiating a 60-day review of the 2015 land use plans.

 On August 4, 2017, Secretary Zinke directed DOI to implement the recommendations from the 60-day review.
 Those include “investigating opportunities to provide additional waivers, modifications, and exceptions through policy or potential plan amendments” to promote “responsible economic growth,” and enabling grazing to take place in protected areas so long as it is not “improper grazing.”

 On October 5, 2017 BLM announced it would rescind the September 24, 2015 proposal to withdraw roughly 10 million acres of greater sage-grouse habitat from development.

 On October 11, 2017 BLM published a “Notice of Intent to Amend Land Use Plans Regarding Greater Sage-Grouse Conservation and Prepare Associated Environmental Impact Statements or Environmental Assessments.”
 The proposed amendments shift management plans to the states, forgoing the habitat plan that was developed between the Western states and BLM.
 They opened a public comment period through November 27, 2017, or 15 days after the final public meeting, whichever came last.
 This ultimately extended the comment period through December 1, 2017.